ionify/about/README.md

 ## ionified

 [**ions implemented for internet-enabled discovery**](http://ionified.net/) is a repository of **ions** that can be programmatically discovered & verified via the internet.
-Here are a few:
+Here're a few:

 + **[anemojii](https://anemojii.glitch.me/): animated emoji ions**,
   explores emoji animation & literate programming via **ion** & **ionify**